kmurata798/WeVoteServer/docs/README_API_INSTALL_POSTGRES_MAC.md

 psql
 ```

 You should see a prompt with your name pop-up which means everything works as expected.
-Once you've asserted it works, you may exit with Crtl+Z. You have to create a second user called postgres in order to be able to connect with and log in to pgAdmin.
+Once you've asserted it works, you may exit with Ctrl+Z. You have to create a second user called postgres in order to be able to connect with and log in to pgAdmin.

 ```
 createuser -s postgres